 How a Circular Economy Can Change Your Waste for Good

 One rapidly growing segment of corporate sustainability strategies is the evolution of circular economies.
-This approach revolves around a restorative industrial economy designed to reduce waste and pollution by either cycling materials through a supply chain to create biological nutrients that safely enter the biosphere or technical nutrients that work through a production system without entering the biosphere.
+This approach revolves around designing out waste and pollution by keeping resources in use for as long as possible, extracting the maximum value from them while in use, then recovering and regenerating materials at the end of their service life.
 This economic model is an alternative to the common linear economy based on the ‘take, make, dispose’ model of production.

 Principle 2: Optimize resources

 Resource optimization requires that businesses restructure their resource management processes to reuse and recycle as much as possible, so that materials remain circulating and contributing to the economy for longer.
 Sharing also increases product utilization, so your business can collaborate by partnering with other businesses to share valuable assets.

 Example: For industrial companies, this could mean sharing warehouses or transportation vehicles when possible.
 Businesses in the restaurant industry can combine their food waste to sell in bulk to a composting company.